EDU8331 Career Development in Educational Settings

 Requirements for student to be awarded a passing grade in the course:

 To be assured of receiving a passing grade a student must achieve at least 50% of the total weighted marks available for the course.

 Method used to combine assessment results to attain final grade:

 The final grades for students will be assigned on the basis of the weighted aggregate of the marks obtained for each of the summative assessment items in the course.

 Examination period when Deferred/Supplementary examinations will be held:

 There will be no Deferred or Supplementary examinations in this course.

-- Students are to use a recognised referencing system a specified by the course examiner.
+Students are to use a recognised referencing system as specified by the course examiner.